observIQ/stanza/docs/plugins.md

 # Plugins

-Plugins can be defined by using a file that contains a templated set of operators.
+A plugin is a templated set of operators.
+Plugins are defined by using a file with a name that corresponds to the plugin's `type`.

 For example, a very simple plugin for monitoring Apache Tomcat access logs could look like this:
 `tomcat.yaml`: